StBozov/Core/docs/core/04_core-concepts/02_environment/01_overview/overview.md

 *Due to the current limitations of the [Shared Worker](https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker) interface, it is recommended that all three files reside in the same directory within your project.*

-For step-by-step guides and examples on how to set up the Environment files, see the [Glue42 Environment: Setup](../setup/index.html) section.
+All files are described in more detail below.
+For step-by-step guides and examples on how to set up the Environment files depending on your project requirements, see the [Glue42 Environment: Setup](../setup/index.html) section.

 ## Configuration File